Russian missiles hit Ukrainian cities, killing 5 and injuring at least 130, Kyiv officials say

 Air defense systems near Belgorod shot down four missiles fired Tuesday by a Ukrainian Vilkha multiple rocket launcher, the Russian Defense Ministry said.
 Over the previous 24 hours, Ukraine has carried out at least 50 attacks, including shelling and explosives from drones, regional Gov. Vyacheslav Gladkov said.
 One person was killed and 11 others were injured by the shelling, he said.

 Repeated attacks on Belgorod also prompted city authorities to temporarily shut some of its cinemas and malls.
-Announcing the closures on Telergam, Mayor Valentin Demidov said that “everyone should stay home as much as possible” in light of the attacks.
+Announcing the closures Tuesday evening on Telegram, Mayor Valentin Demidov said that “everyone should stay home as much as possible” in light of the attacks.

+Shortly after Demidov’s announcement, Russian media reported loud explosions heard in Belgorod yet again.
+Gladkov and Russia’s Defense Ministry said nine missiles launched by Ukraine were shot down over the region.
+No casualties were reported.

 Cities in western Russia have regularly come under drone attacks since May, although Ukrainian officials never acknowledge responsibility for strikes on Russian territory or the annexed Crimean Peninsula.